 Traditionally, homes were stick-built with basic materials like 2 x 4’s and trusses.
 While that construction method is still popular, other construction methods have gained market share.

-Barndominium is a structure that provides both living quarters and hobby/workspaces.
-In the early days of this trend, people would build a large machine shed and simply finish a portion of it inside for their homes.
+A barndominium is a structure that provides both living quarters and hobby/workspaces.
+In the early days of this trend, people built a large machine shed and finished a portion of it inside for their homes.
 Shouse is another term for this fast-growing market segment.

 Initially, the appeal of this building type was limited; however, builders have redefined this concept.
 Today’s trends include traditional products and designs like wood siding, wrap-around porches, and multi-level structures.